aws-ia/cloudformation-dynatrace-resource-providers/docs/user/generated/resources/Dynatrace-Environment-SyntheticLocation/syntheticlocation.md

-# Dynatrace::Environment::SyntheticLocation
+# Dynatrace::Environment::SyntheticLocation SyntheticLocation

-Manage a synthetic location (V1) in Dynatrace.
+Configuration of a synthetic location.

 ## Syntax